Common L-1 Visa Questions

 L-1 Visas are used for intercompany transferees.

-There are 3 types of L-1 Visas.
+There are 3 types of L-1 visa.
 L-1A Visas are for employees working in a managerial or executive capacity.
 L-1B visas are for employees with specialized knowledge such as knowledge of company, product, and/or service.
 Blanket L-1 Visas are available for large multi-national corporations that need to easily and expeditiously transfer qualifying employees to the United States.

 Do I qualify for an L-1 Visa?